Stop training like a kangaroo.

 When I worked with a division one hockey team, players did up to 535 lbs (that is not a typo).

 And, every player who was a sophomore or older lifted at least 400 lbs on each leg.
-While this is an extreme example, and most of these athletes will make a living playing professional hockey after college, it still highlights all three of the main points: the movement suits the needs of their sport better, they’re able to truly maximally load their legs, they can load heavy weight without postural compensations common in bilateral squats (especially back squats), and avoid excessive spinal loading.
+While this is an extreme example, and most of these athletes will make a living playing professional hockey after college, it still highlights all three of the main points: the movement suits the needs of their sport better, they’re able to truly maximally load their legs, they can load heavy weight without postural compensations common in bilateral exercises (especially back squats), and avoid excessive spinal loading.

 In order to get the same training effect with a bilateral variation, this athlete would need to put–if you say the back leg helped 20% (It could be less or more, but it’s a decent estimate) then they would need around 800 lbs in a bilateral squat to get the same training effect.
 That would be reckless and stupid.